-ABF Freight's contractual employees that are provided by a number of multiemployer plans (see Note F to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), are impacted by contractual obligations under ABF Freight's labor agreement primarily with the IBT and other related supplemental agreements.
+ABF Freight is generally effective in managing its costs to business levels.
+Labor costs, including retirement and healthcare benefits for ABF Freight's contractual employees that are provided by a number of multiemployer plans (see Note F to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), are impacted by contractual obligations under ABF Freight's labor agreement primarily with the IBT and other related supplemental agreements.
 ABF Freight's ability to effectively manage labor costs has a direct impact on its operating performance.
-These costs, which are reported in ABF Freight's operating expenses as salaries, wages, and benefits, amounted to 59.8% and 61.3% of ABF Freight's revenue for the three and six months ended June 30, 2015, respectively, compared to 56.7% and 58.6% for the same respective periods of 2014.
-The year-over-year increases as a percentage of revenue were influenced by the effect of lower fuel surcharges on ABF Freight's revenues for the three and six months ended June 30, 2015.
+ABF Freight's total salaries, wages, and benefits, amounted to 59.6% and 60.7% of ABF Freight's revenue for the three and nine months ended September 30, 2015, respectively, compared to 56.3% and 57.8% for the same respective periods of 2014.
+In addition to higher salaries, wages, and benefits expense, the year-over-year increases as a percentage of revenue were influenced by the effect of lower fuel surcharges on ABF Freight's revenues for the three and nine months ended September 30, 2015.
 Labor costs are discussed further in the ABF Freight Operating Segment Results section of Results of Operations.

 ABF Freight has continued to address with the IBT the effect of ABF Freight's wage and benefit cost structure on its operating results.
 We expect the combined effect of cost reductions under the ABF NMFA, lower cost increases throughout the contract period, and increased flexibility in labor work rules to be crucial factors in more closely aligning ABF Freight's labor cost structure with that of its competitors.
 However, under its collective bargaining agreement, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
 These benefit rates include contributions to multiemployer plans, a portion of which are used to pay benefits to individuals who were never employed by ABF Freight.
 Information provided by a large multiemployer pension plan to which ABF Freight contributes indicates that approximately 50% of the plan's benefit payments are made to retirees of companies that are no longer contributing employers.
-In consideration of the impact of high multiemployer pension contribution rates, certain of the funds have not increased ABF Freight's pension contribution rate for the annual contribution period which began August 1, 2014.
-These rate freezes impacted multiemployer pension plans to which ABF Freight made approximately 75% of its total multiemployer pension contributions for the year ended December 31, 2014.
+In consideration of the impact of high multiemployer pension contribution rates, certain funds have not increased ABF Freight's pension contribution rate for the annual contribution periods which began August 1, 2014 and 2015.
+The rate freezes for the annual contribution period which began August 1, 2014 impacted multiemployer pension plans to which ABF Freight made approximately 80% of its total multiemployer pension contributions for the year ended December 31, 2014.
+Based on currently available information, we expect rate freezes for the annual contribution period which began August 1, 2015 to impact approximately 70% of our multiemployer pension contributions for the year ended December 31, 2015.